- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 |An extra brew size – the 12oz K-Cup|

-The K450is fully functional slimline Keurig 2.0 brewer that offers a certain level of flexibility and control over your beverage.
+The K450 is a fully functional slimline Keurig 2.0 brewer that offers a certain level of flexibility and control over your beverage.

 If you’re already a Keurig user, the operation of the K450 will be familiar to you.
 Ensure the 70oz water reservoir is topped up, lift the handle at the front of the brewer, insert the pod of your choice, and lower the handle.
 The K450 lets you choose your desired brewing options using the 2-inch color touchscreen (with English, Spanish or French language options).
 You can adjust the strength of the brew (the stronger the coffee, the less water is used to brew the pod).

 Sizing: With the K450, you get to choose between 9 different serving sizes, from 4oz to 30oz, for single or multiple cups.
-The 4, 6, 8 and 10oz sizes are for single K-Cups, while the 12, 14 and 16oz options are for the larger Vue packs.
-The 22oz to 30oz options are for use with the 4-cup K-Carafe.
+The 4, 6, 8, and 10oz sizes are for single K-Cups, while the 12, 14, and 16oz options are for the larger Vue packs.
+The 22oz to 30oz options is for use with the 4-cup K-Carafe.
 With the K450, the compatible carafe itself is supplied as standard.